SpaceX And Blue Origin Scrub Rocket Launches, Dashing Hopes Of A 4-Launch Day

 Updated at 9:40 a.m.
 ET

-Weather and other delays marred what had been anticipated as a banner day for space launches Tuesday, as both SpaceX and Blue Origin were forced to postpone launches that had been scheduled to take place minutes of each other.
+Weather and other delays marred what had been anticipated as a banner day for space launches Tuesday, as both SpaceX and Blue Origin were forced to postpone launches that had been scheduled to take place within minutes of each other.
+Both companies say they will look at moving their launches to Wednesday morning.

 Blue Origin says its launch was scrubbed due to what the company calls a "ground infrastructure issue."
-Blue Origin says the rocket remains ready; both companies say they will look at moving their launches to Wednesday morning.
+Blue Origin says the rocket remains ready.

 SpaceX says an abort order was triggered by the flight computer onboard the Falcon 9 rocket.
 Paired with an earlier delay due to unfavorable upper-level winds, the slowdown pushed the rocket past its launch window.